theholla/schmaigslist/README.md

 # Description

-This application is a project to practice developing an app using Ember.
-It attempts to clone Craigslist.
+This application is a clone of Portland's Craigslist.
+It is a project to practice developing an Ember app.

 ## Prerequisites